 - Automatically export your data in Google Sheet: the spreadsheet will be automatically updated every time a new email is processed, you won’t have to do anything!

-- Automatically export your data in real time to the application of your choice like onfleet, HubSpot, Highrise and many more using our Zapier integration:
+- Automatically export your data in real time to hundreds of applications like onfleet, Tookan, HubSpot, Highrise and many more using our Zapier integration:

 - Need a custom integration with your specific platform?
 Contact us!

 That’s it !
 You now have your own custom food delivery API for Grubhub or Eat24 and have a fully automated workflow to process your delivery orders!